Has San Francisco SOULed Out?: Who really is to blame for SF’s Cultural Shift pt 1

 I grew up in the old Italian neighborhood of North beach.
 I think I learned the words“rent control” before I muttered the words “mom.”
 When I got older and started researching this issue, I was stunned to find out that 93% of economists agree that rent control is a significant contributor to our housing crisis.
-I didn’t want to believe it.
-It felt so counter intuitive, since most of us have always been taught that it is rent control that keeps us in our homes.
-However, in every market in which rent control has been introduced, it has led to a decrease in the quantity and quality of housing available.
+I always thought that I would not be in San Francisco today, if it were not for rent control and the stability knowing that I could afford my apartment next year, so this shocked me to read.

-We grew up thinking all landlords were rich, greedy slumlords who never “wanted” to fix anything.
-Whereas landlords also stereotyped SF renters as squatting complainers.
-The system, as it is, breeds distrust and contempt.
+I always though that all landlords were rich, greedy slumlords who never “wanted” to fix anything.
+Whereas landlords seem to stereotype us SF renters as squatting complainers.
+The system, as it is, does seem to breed distrust and contempt.
 Even right now, there are 36,000 vacant residences in San Francisco that could be homes to people, but because laws are so biased towards renters, landlords have no incentive to rent them out.
 These same landlords receiving large rent checks monthly have every incentive to prevent new housing since it results in less competition, allowing them to increase rents with each new tenant without earning a greater rent by investing in improving their properties.